 Finally, your new Prestige Card will have a better design, with the chip on the front and the magnetic strip on the back like any other credit card out there, making use a lot less confusing.
 And it will be made of metal, similar to the Chase Sapphire Preferred card and other premium cards!

-Bottomline: The Citibank Prestige is still an excellent travel card that works best for frequent travelers that enjoy the use of airline lounges and want to transfer their points to premium airlines like Singapore Airlines, Cathay Pacific or Etihad!
+Bottomline: The Citibank Prestige is an excellent travel card that works best for frequent travelers that enjoy the use of airline lounges and want to transfer their points to premium airlines like Singapore Airlines, Cathay Pacific or Etihad!
 It has been great value and I will continue to use it as my primary card (assuming they fix their crazy fraud alert service)!
-If you don’t have the card, the increased sign-up bonus of 75,000 points makes it a great time to do so!